Ataxia123/Notes/Research Communities/obsidian-hub-main/04 - Guides, Workflows, & Courses/for Theme Designers.md

 # for Theme Designers

-This note collects resources and guides for beginner and expert theme designers for [[Obsidian]].
+This note collects resources and guides for beginner and expert theme designers for [[Research Communities/NERD/Data/Education/Blogs/Obsidian]].

 ## Starter Guides